Connor Wong Player Props: Red Sox vs. Tigers

-Connor Wong -- 0-for-2 in his most recent game -- will be in action for the Boston Red Sox versus the Detroit Tigers, with Joey Wentz on the hill, on April 8 at 4:10 PM ET.
+Connor Wong -- 1-for-4 with two RBI in his last game -- will be in action for the Boston Red Sox against the Detroit Tigers, with Matthew Boyd on the mound, on April 9 at 1:10 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Pirates.
+In his previous game, he went 1-for-4 with two RBI against the Tigers.

 Connor Wong Game Info & Props vs. the Tigers